sn00py1310/ELEPHANT-TEST/README.md

 # ELEPHANT

+Always npm install first:

+## Install

+`npm install`

+Then you can deploy or run for development

 ## Deploy

 Uses docker and docker-compose.
-First you need to install:
+First you need to build frontend and backend:

-`npm install`

-Then build:

 `npm run build`

-Then compile docker images and run:
+Then docker-compose will automatically build the Dockerfile and serve them.

 `docker-compose up`

 ## Development

-### Install

-`npm install`

 ### Run